ftavella/model-dashboard/README.md

-# Interactive dashboard for model exploration :detective:
+# Dashboard for interactive model exploration :detective:

 Ordinary differential equation (ODE) models are widely used in science, engineering, and medicine.
 However, when building a new model, it is typically necessary to explore how the model's output depends on its underlying parameters.